-Whether you are buying a historic home in downtown Manchester or a modern dwelling in a Burlington suburb, you need to protect your investment with a homeowners policy.
-Luckily, Vermont home insurance is relatively affordable, with an average annual premium of $681 for $250,000 in dwelling coverage.
+According to Bankrate’s 2021 study of quoted annual premiums, the average cost of homeowners insurance in Vermont is $686 per year for $250,000 in dwelling coverage.
+Whether you are buying a historic home in downtown Manchester or a modern dwelling in a Burlington suburb, you may want to protect your investment with a homeowners policy.
+Luckily, Vermont home insurance is relatively affordable comparatively.

 There are dozens of homeowners insurance companies in The Green Mountain State, and they each have upsides and downsides.
 When shopping for home insurance in Vermont, it is important to consider average rate, coverage options, discounts available, customer service reviews and third-party ratings from reputable research firms.